Anto2441/slopify/README.md

 Running `pnpm start` starts the application in production

+### Storybook

+Running `pnpm storybook` starts Storybook
+Running `pnpm storybook:build` builds Storybook

+Then, open [http://localhost:6006](http://localhost:6006) with your browser to see the result.

 ### Test

 Running `pnpm test` starts the test runner and checks all test files